dotnet/roslyn/docs/contributing/Building, Debugging, and Testing on Windows.md

 When a test failure is isolated, please add a _dedicated_ test for this (ie. failing even when the Used Assemblies validation isn't enabled) to make it easier to avoid future regressions.
 Preferrably, don't replicate the entire original test, just enough to hit the bug to ensure that it's protected against regressions.
 Before pushing a relevant fix to CI, you can validate locally using the `-testUsedAssemblies` command-line option for `build.cmd`.
 For example: `build.cmd -testCoreClr -testCompilerOnly -testUsedAssemblies`.

+### Running the PublicAPI fixer

+1. Install `dotnet-format` as a global tool.
+It does ship as part of the SDK, but a separate version can be installed as a global tool and invoked with `dotnet-format {options}`.
+`C:\Source\roslyn> dotnet tool install -g dotnet-format --version "6.*" --add-source https://pkgs.dev.azure.com/dnceng/public/_packaging/dotnet6/nuget/v3/index.json`
+2. Restore and build `Compilers.sln`.
+This is necessary to ensure the source generator project is built and we can load the generator assembly when running `dotnet-format`.
+`C:\Source\roslyn> .\restore.cmd`
+`C:\Source\roslyn> .\build.cmd`
+3. Invoke the `dotnet-format` global tool.
+Running only the analyzers subcommand and fixing only the "missing Public API signature" diagnostic.
+We must also pass the `--include-generated` flag to include source generated documents in the analysis.
+`C:\Source\roslyn> cd ..`
+`C:\Source> dotnet-format analyzers .\roslyn\Compilers.sln --diagnostics=RS0016 --no-restore --include-generated -v diag`

 ## Contributing